tomitan100/org.openhab.binding.izoneac/README.md

 3. CHAM connected to your router via WiFi or LAN (only the newer version has LAN port).
 4. Static address assigned to CHAM.

+# Installation
+For openHAB install "Eclipse IoT Market" add-on under MISC tab in openHAB Paper UI.
+Then install "iZone Air Conditioning Controller Binding" from the Bindings page.

+For Eclipse SmartHome install from https://marketplace.eclipse.org/content/izone-air-conditioning-controller-binding

 # Limitation
 This release will require you assign a static address to the iZone Home Automation Module (CHAM).
 This can be accomplished in two ways:

 1. In iZone control panel go to "WiFi Configuration", select "Manual Configuration" and enter a static IP address like 192.168.1.30.
 2. In the scenario where you do not have the password to iZone "System Configuration", assign a static IP address to the CHAM MAC address in your router.

+# Configuration
+Instruction below is for configuration under Paper UI.

+1. Add iZone AC Controller.
+Enter the nominated static IP address as outlined above in the Network Address field.
+Leave Network Port as 80.
+You may change to poll frequency to a value above 60 seconds.
+30 seconds and under is not recomended.
+Then choose the channels you want to to use.

+2. Go to the Inbox, you should see all the zones available.
+If not, go back to Configuration->Things and Add iZone Air Conditioning Controller Binding.
+This should bring up the Inbox page.
+Add the zone(s) you would like to control.

 # Compatibility
 Please note, this binding was created for iZone 310 but it should be compatible with newer models of the controller.
 If there is an issue please log a defect.